pth1080/bitAProject/README.md

 ## Installation

 1. Install the dependencies: pip install -r requirements.txt
+2. Create a virtual environment and activate it:

+   - python3 -m venv venv
+   - source venv/bin/activate
-2. Set up the PostgreSQL database:
+3. Set up the PostgreSQL database:

    - Create a PostgreSQL database.
    - Update the database connection string in `config.py` with your database credentials.